avade/hackovation_101/CF.md

-# Getting Start with Cloud Foundry
+# Getting Started with Cloud Foundry

-## Setting up the command line interface
 All of your interactions with Cloud Foundry will be through the command line.

 ### Debian and Ubuntu-based Linux distributions Installation::